Ms Isabel Byrne

 From 2020-2023 I worked on various projects as a Research Assistant.
 I was part of the Improving Human Health (IHH) flagship of Agriculture for Nutrition and Health (A4NH) research programme.
-This research programme is funded by CGIAR (Consultative Group on International Agricultural Research).
-I am investigating whether the breeding sites of the malaria vector Anopheles funestus can be identified using drones and satellite data.
+This research programme was funded by CGIAR (Consultative Group on International Agricultural Research).
+I was investigating whether the breeding sites of the malaria vector Anopheles funestus can be identified using drones and satellite data.
 Additionally, I was part of the team working on Freedom From Infection: Measuring the Absence of Malaria Infection, funded by the Bill and Melinda Gates Foundation.
 I provided statistical and spatial analysis support, specifically on serological data from Laos PDR.